 WHY WE LIKE IT: This versatile carpet and upholstery cleaner works wonders on vinyl, leather and soft touch plastics as well as carpets and cloth car seats, and it requires no rinsing or special prep, saving time when cleaning your car.

 A highly versatile car upholstery cleaner, this Car Guys Super Cleaner is our pick for the best all purpose cleaner for car interior work.
 It provides for easy stain removal on vinyl, rubber and plastics and it works well for deep cleaning car seats and carpeted areas as well.
 An all-in-one car interior surface solution, it lets you perform a high quality DIY detail job in a surprisingly small amount of time.
+Consider using the best upholstery steam cleaner as well for the ultimate cleaning session in your car,

 Developed with the input of car detailing pros and experienced car upholstery cleaning services, this water-based polymer formula is safe for use on frequently touched surfaces like steering wheel covers and armrests.
 It’s also effective on hard plastic and metal, helping to dissolve sap, gunk and even bird feces.
 To keep your car smelling fresh too, check out our guide on the best natural air freshener.
+And, to keep your car safe from harsh weather conditions, check out our review of the best carport.

 #2 Chemical Guys HOL315 Car Upholstery Cleaner